The Trauma of Having a Parent with BPD (Borderline Personality Disorder)

 As you were developing and trying to establish a sense of self, they may criticize you, belittle your thinking, and make you feel guilty for having a mind separate from theirs.
 They may punish you with the threat of abandonment or hint that they could not survive without you.

-As you are trying to separate from them, even as benign as leaving home for a few days to be with your friends, your parent with BPD may become flooded with feelings of abandonment and loneliness.
+As you are trying to separate from them, even by doing something as benign as leaving home for a few days to be with your friends, your parent with BPD may become flooded with feelings of abandonment and loneliness.
 They may throw a tantrum, threaten to hurt themselves, or suddenly become depressed and unable to be on their own— all in an attempt to keep you close.

 As you try to establish a new healthy intimate relationship with a romantic partner, they may disapprove of it, put a negative spin on things, or convince you that this other person is not suited to you.
 In whatever way possible, they make separation and independence impossible for you.